WAIS-IV Assessment in Vienna to Aid the Understanding of ADHD

 The Processing Speed Index (PSI) evaluates the ability to concentrate attention and quickly scan, discriminate between and sequentially order visual materials.
 It requires persistence and planning capacity, but working under time pressure, insufficient motivation and deficient motor coordination can obstruct it.

-WAIS-IV Assessment in Vienna: Supporting ADHD Evaluation and Measuring Cognitive Resourcefulness
+WAIS-IV Assessment: Supporting ADHD Evaluation and Measuring Cognitive Resourcefulness

 Although Wechsler understood intelligence as a comprehensive construct, he held intelligence to include multiple, specific elements that could be separately evaluated.